 By Laurie N.

 I have a new smooth, black ceramic top stove.
 Does anyone have any ideas on the best way to clean it, or a cheap cleanser to use that won't scratch the surface?
+It would be nice if there was something that I might have on hand at home?
+I have a store bought bottle, but it isn't cheap.

 Do you have a smooth top electric stove?
 I do and have found cleaning it aggravating with the commercial products out there (plus they are expensive).